PROMOTION OF ECO-CONSTRUCTION AND PROPER HOUSE INSULATION

 CONSTRUCTION OF PROTOTYPE BUILDINGS

-The second building was the new waste management facility, which was partially built with the 1,500 concrete blocks produced by the khorshoo.
+The second building was the new waste management facility, which was partially built with the 1,500 concrete blocks produced by the cooperative.
 Eco Temuulel worked not only on building the walls with their blocks, but on all the phases of the construction, from foundation to inside work, so that they can learn all aspects of house construction from our experts.
-Both buildings are now virtually finished, although some outside work will still be necessary next year.
+Both buildings are now finished and are being used by Ecosoum team.

 DEVELOPMENT OF AN INSULATION “DECISION-MAKING TOOL”

-The project has been developing a tool for insulation decision-making.
-This study's main goal is to produce a supporting document for households that includes decision-making technical features for choosing and sizing house insulation materials.
-Currently, most of the needed data for this interactive tool – such as price analysis of insulation materials, supplier information and common house designs, etc. – has been gathered and the main framework is finished.
-The tool will soon be tested on five private houses before to be finalized and shared publicly.
+The project developed a tool for insulation decision-making.
+This interactive tool is a supporting document for households that includes automatic calculation formulas and decision-making technical features for choosing and sizing house insulation materials.
+It includes data and information such as price analysis of insulation materials, supplier information and common house designs, etc. The tool was used as the primary instrument to insulate the prototype building and tens of houses in Khishig-Undur.